PaggMan/cs100finalproject/README.md

 ### Usage

+⚠️ **IMPORTANT** ⚠️

+- It's important that you create an empty directory under `/gamedata/` called `savedgames` or else game saving and loading will crash.

-Set up your project environment with
+Next, set up your project environment with
 ```sh
 cmake .
 ```